Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Streets of Krakow | ©Ostap Senyuk

 Discovering the secrets of Krakow and touring its streets and monuments is the ideal plan for a long weekend.
 The city and its surroundings offer plans that will stay forever in the traveler's mind.
-Here's what you can't miss on your trip to Krakow:
+Here's what you can't miss on your trip to Krakow.

 1. Take a guided tour of the city

-Walk through the history-filled streets of Krakow.| ©Charlie
+Walk through Krakow's history-filled streets| ©Charlie

-Walk through the history-filled streets of Krakow.| ©Charlie
+Walk through Krakow's history-filled streets| ©Charlie

-A local and specialized guide will show you the city through his eyes and will help you learn about its history and anecdotes beyond the facts that appear in textbooks.
+A local and specialized guide will show you the city with his eyes and will help you learn about its history and anecdotes.
 They will also show you monuments and places of great cultural interest that might otherwise go unnoticed.
+You have different options for guided tours in Krakow:

 Book a guided tour of Krakow